berops/claudie/docs/input-manifest/input-manifest.md

 - `gcp` [GCP](#gcp)

-  List of configurations for [Google Cloud ](https://cloud.google.com/).
+  List of configuration options for [Google Cloud](https://cloud.google.com/).
 This field is optional.

 - `hetzner` [Hetzner](#hetzner)

-  List of configuration options for [Hetzner cloud](https://www.hetzner.com/cloud) .
+  List of configuration options for [Hetzner Cloud](https://www.hetzner.com/cloud) .
 This field is optional.

 - `oci` [OCI](#oci)